 - Overwrite objects that have a newer pair in the source.

-- Apply the overwrite setting to unmanaged objects (objects in the destination that weren’t transferred at previous iterations).
+- Apply the overwrite/delete setting to unmanaged objects (objects in the destination that weren’t transferred at previous iterations).

 Overwriting destination objects